Capitol District in Richmond, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Industry & Commerce.
 A significant historical year for this entry is 1871.

 Location.
 37° 32.48′ N, 77° 25.874′ W. Marker is in Richmond, Virginia.
 It is in the Capitol District.
-Marker can be reached from East Clay Street near North 10th Street.
+It can be reached from East Clay Street near North 10th Street.
 This marker is located in the Courtyard of The Valentine Richmond History Center.
 Touch for map.
 Marker is at or near this postal address: 1015 East Clay Street, Richmond VA 23219, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Richmond Female Institute / Woman's College of Richmond (within shouting distance of this marker); Valentine Museum (within shouting distance of this marker); Wickham-Valentine House (within shouting distance of this marker); Grant House / Sheltering Arms Hospital (within shouting distance of this marker); Maupin - Maury House (within shouting distance of this marker); Matthew Fontaine Maury (within shouting distance of this marker); Alexander H. Stephens House Site (about 500 feet away, measured in a direct line); White House of the Confederacy (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: The Richmond Female Institute / Woman's College of Richmond (within shouting distance of this marker); Valentine Museum (within shouting distance of this marker); Wickham-Valentine House (within shouting distance of this marker); Grant House / Sheltering Arms Hospital (within shouting distance of this marker); White House of the Confederacy (about 500 feet away); President’s Mansion (about 500 feet away); a different marker also named The John Marshall House (about 500 feet away); The Residence of John Marshall (about 600 feet away).
 Touch for a list and map of all markers in Richmond.

 More about this marker.
 On the center left is a photograph of, "Valentine's studio at Leigh Street, ca. 1890.
 Shuttered buildings in background is 1889 annex."
 Also on the center left is a photograph of "Edward V. Valentine, 1872."
 On the center right is a photograph of, "The artists inside his studio, with busts of Jefferson Davis on modeling stand, ca. 1910."

-Photographed By Southern Bargain House, Richmond, Va.
+Photographed by Southern Bargain House, Richmond, Va.

 11. Valentine's Studio, (No. 809 E. Leigh St.), Richmond, Va.